ndharani/pomodoro-up/README.md

 1. Sign up at `/signup`
 2. Log in at `/login` and get redirected to your homepage
 3. See your task lists at `/task_lists`
+4. Start a pomodoro timer and manage your task list

 ## Tests